News

 Gap filling an ecosystem monitoring network

-TERN has developed a powerful new method combining modelling and field surveys to determine the optimal location of new monitoring plots in bioregions not currently covered by the national research infrastructure.
+TERN has developed a powerful new method combining modelling and field surveys to determine the optimal location of new monitoring plots in bioregions not currently covered by the national ecosystem research infrastructure.
 New TERN plots will provide better spatial and temporal data to meet the needs of researchers and modellers.

 Monitoring Australia’s vast and diverse terrestrial ecosystems is a complex and time-consuming task.